Morita homotopy theory for $(\infty,1)$-categories and $\infty$-operads: The Morita model structure for simplicial categories

+The category of simplicial sets and the category of simplicial categories are related by a pair of adjoint functors, whose right adjoint is Cordier's homotopy coherent nerve.
 Given $n\ge 0$, let $[n]$ be the category freely generated by $n+1$ objects and just one non-identity arrow $i\to i+1$, for $0\le i< n$.
 Cordier described in~\cite{Cor82} how to associate to~$[n]$ a ``simplicial resolution'' $C_*[n]$ (cf. \cite[Definition 1.1.5.1]{Lu09}).
 This construction defines a functor $C_*\colon\Delta\to\sCat$ which, by left Kan extension, gives an adjunction

 where the right adjoint is called the \emph{homotopy coherent nerve}.
 Given a simplicial category $\mathcal{C}$, the homotopy coherent nerve is defined by